iotexproject/dev-portal-content/academy/send-verifiable-iot-data-from-nano-33-iot.md

 # Introduction
-In tutorial we will describe how to generate verifiable IoT data that can power IoTeX Dapps from the Arduino Nano 33 IoT board.
+In this tutorial we will describe how to generate verifiable IoT data that can power IoTeX Dapps from the Arduino Nano 33 IoT board.

 ## Data message
 Although this board integrates an accelerometer and a gyroscope, for the sake of simplicity for this tutorial we will just generate some "fake" data, pretending that the board is part of a device that is an heartrate onitor and we will just generate a simple data message where the data is composed of the heartrate measured at a specific time and the respective timestamp.